-First and foremost, we most certainly do not want to discourage recycling!
-We’re 100% for re-using things multiple times and cutting back on the things we throw away.
-That’s just being a mindful member of the community.
+First and foremost, we most certainly want to encourage recycling!
+We’re 100% for re-using things multiple times and cutting back on the stuff we throw away.
+That’s just being a mindful member of our community.

 However, the sad truth is that less than 15% of plastics in North America actually get re-used – even if you lovingly put them in the blue bin like we do.
 Take a look at the chart below to see how in 2015, 34.5 million tons of plastic waste was generated in the U.S. with 26 million tons landfilled and only 3.1 million tons recycled.
 For more on this, take a look through the latest EPA report on Sustainable Materials Management (2016) to see a breakdown of recycling rates in the USA.

 Recycling is a for-profit industry, and so recyclers tend to sort the most valuable after-market plastics (currently dominated by plastic PET #1 beverage bottles and HDPE #2 milk jugs) and toss the rest.